luanpotter/shattered-wilds/docs/arcane.md

 **One-Handed Instrument**: +2
 **Two-Handed Instrument**: +3

-The execution of Verbal components requires a baseline freedom of speech; so they cannot be performed while under the Silenced condition.
+The execution of Verbal components requires a baseline freedom of speech; so they cannot be performed while under the [[Condition_Silenced | Silenced]] condition.

 -- TODO: can verbal components be disrupted by making other noises?
 [Verbal Distraction]